-The C. V. Starr East Asian Library contains books, periodicals, microforms, videocassettes and DVDs, CD-ROMs, online databases, and materials in other formats in the Chinese, Japanese, Korean, and Tibetan languages, as well as Western-language materials about East Asia (with some holdings in the Manchu and Mongol languages).
+The C. V. Starr East Asian Library collection includes books, periodicals, microforms, videocassettes and DVDs, CD-ROMs, online databases, and materials in other formats in the Chinese, Japanese, Korean, and Tibetan languages, as well as Western-language materials about East Asia (and some holdings in the Manchu and Mongol languages).
 Our library staff is available to help you locate the materials you need and to answer your questions.

-To find materials at Columbia, check in CLIO (Columbia Libraries Information Online), the online catalog.
-CLIO contains Chinese, Japanese, Korean, and Tibetan, as well as Western-language records for the entire Starr collection.
-CLIO now displays Chinese, Japanese, and Korean original script where available.
-However, searching is still done using romanization.
-Introductions to CLIO are provided during the early weeks of the academic year as part of the library orientation sessions.
-For quick help with CLIO, use the online Help menu.
-If you are having trouble with CLIO, use the online Ask a Librarian service or ask at our service desk for assistance.
+To find materials at Columbia, check in the Columbia University Libraries online catalog.
+The online catalog includes Chinese, Japanese, Korean, and Tibetan, as well as Western-language records for the entire Starr collection.
+The online catalog displays Chinese, Japanese, and Korean original script where available.
+However, searching is still best done using romanization.
+Introductions to the online catalog are provided during the early weeks of the academic year as part of the library orientation sessions.
+For quick help with the online catalog, use the Help menu.
+If you are having trouble with the online catalog, use the Ask a Librarian chat service or ask at our service desk for assistance.

 - Reference materials

-Most reference materials in Chinese, Japanese, Korean, Tibetan, and Western languages are located in the main reading room, where they are shelved in call number order.
+Most reference materials in Chinese, Japanese, Korean, Tibetan, and Western languages are located in the main reading room, where they are shelved in call number order, regardless of language.
 A location chart organized by call number ranges is available at the service desk.
 Some reference works with relatively low usage are in the stacks, inter-shelved with the regular collection.
 The latter may be marked "Non-Circulating."
-Check CLIO for locations, call numbers, and for information on the most recent reference works.
+Check the online catalog for locations, call numbers, and for information on the most recent reference works.

-Most books are located on the 250, 200, 150, and 100 levels of the stacks in the library, where they are intershelved with bound periodicals, in call number order.
+Most books are located on the 250, 200, 150, and 100 levels of the stacks in the library, in call number order, regardless of language.
 Location charts by call number range are available in the stack elevator, near the stack stairs, and at the service desk.

 - Off-site materials

 Approximately 50% of the collection is now stored in ReCAP, the libraries' off-site storage facility.
-Off-site materials can be requested directly from within CLIO.
+Off-site materials can be requested directly from within the online catalog.
 Non-CUID holders need to obtain temporary reading privileges through the Library Information Office in order to request off-site material, and will need to have their requests mediated by library staff.

-CLIO contains Chinese, Japanese, Korean, and Tibetan, as well as Western-language records, for the Library's periodicals: search for a periodical by title.
-Please note that CLIO contains information about periodical titles only; it does not contain information about periodical articles.
+The online catalog includes Chinese, Japanese, Korean, and Tibetan, as well as Western-language records for the Library's periodicals: search for a periodical by title.
+Please note that the online catalog contains information about periodical titles only; it does not provide information about periodical articles.
 Depending on the language of the articles, we may have an online periodical index to help you find more information about articles of interest: ask a librarian.

 Current, unbound periodical issues are available for reading room use only, and do not circulate.
 The periodicals are on display, arranged by language group and in call number order, in the second alcoves on the north side (Chinese and Tibetan languages) and south side (Japanese, Korean, and Western languages) of the main reading room.

-Due to space limitations, bound periodicals (with some exceptions) are shelved off-site, and can be requested through CLIO.
+Due to space limitations, bound periodicals (with some exceptions) are stored off-site, and can be requested through the online catalog.
 Alternatively, individual articles from back issues can be requested for electronic delivery.

 - "On Order/In Process" items

 Items marked "On Order/In Process" in CLIO can often be rushed through processing for you.
-You can request these materials through the Request It menu on the Libraries homepage, as well as through the "Recall/Other requests" button in CLIO (login required).
+You can request these materials through the Request It menu on the Libraries homepage, as well as through the "Recall/Other requests" button in the online catalog (login required).

 - Problem items

 Missing materials will be searched for you.
-Reader request cards are available for this purpose at the circulation desk, or you can place your search request electronically through the "Recall/Other requests" button in CLIO (login required).
+Reader request cards are available for this purpose at the circulation desk, or you can place your search request electronically through the "Recall/Other requests" button in the online catalog (login required).